kmdlogic/cosmosb-backup/README.md

 Backup and restore a [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) or [PostgreSQL/Marten](http://jasperfx.github.io/marten/) database to or from files.

-The files should be named `collection name.databak` and contain an array of JSON objects.
+The files should be named `collection name.jsonbak` and contain an array of JSON objects.

 Supported actions: